 At IGS, assessment and reporting are seen as essential components in good teaching and learning.
-Teachers use a range of strategies to assess learning and create a profile for each student.
-Students are involved in the evaluative process, including self-assessment when appropriate.
+Teachers use a range of strategies to assess learning.
+Students may be involved in the evaluative process, including self-assessment when appropriate.
 Teachers provide information to parents about assessment outcomes in a clear and comprehensive manner.

 Parents of children in Kindergarten to Year 6 are able to meet formally with the Home Class teacher of their child in Term 1 to discuss early progress.
 This is followed up with parent and teacher interviews in Term 2 with Languages teachers.
 Of course, parents may schedule additional meetings with teachers as needed.

-Formal written reports following Commonwealth Guidelines are issued at the end of each semester for children in Year 1 to Year 6.
-These reports describe student achievement in each course or area of study, using grades A to E (or equivalent).
-Grades are related to clearly-defined standards.
+Formal written reports following Commonwealth Guidelines are issued at the end of each semester for children in the Primary School These reports describe student achievement in each course or area of study, using grades A to E. Effort is reported on each semester as well.